-However, it’s important to remember that you only get a small snippet of others lives.
+However, it’s important to remember that you only get a small snippet of other’s lives.
 You see the show that’s on the stage, you miss the behind the scenes.

 Everyone has their own personal struggles, weaknesses, and comparisons that they make.
 For example, take a look at the following.

-Bill Gates: Gates didn’t seem like a shoo-in for success after dropping out of Harvard and starting a failed first business with Microsoft co-founder Paul Allen called Traf-O-Data.
+Gates didn’t seem like a shoo-in for success after dropping out of Harvard and starting a failed first business with Microsoft co-founder Paul Allen called Traf-O-Data.
 While this early idea didn’t work, Gates’ later work did, creating the global empire that is Microsoft.

-Walt Disney: Today Disney rakes in billions from merchandise, movies and theme parks around the world, but Walt Disney himself had a bit of a rough start.
+Today Disney rakes in billions from merchandise, movies, and theme parks around the world, but Walt Disney himself had a bit of a rough start.
 He was fired by a newspaper editor because “he lacked imagination and had no good ideas.”
 After that, Disney started a number of businesses that didn’t last too long and ended with bankruptcy and failure.
 He kept plugging along, however, and eventually found a recipe for success that worked.

-Charles Darwin: In his early years, Darwin gave up on having a medical career and was often chastised by his father for being lazy and too dreamy.
+In his early years, Darwin gave up on having a medical career and was often chastised by his father for being lazy and too dreamy.
 Darwin himself wrote, “I was considered by all my masters and my father, a very ordinary boy, rather below the common standard of intellect.”
 Perhaps they judged too soon, as Darwin today is well-known for his scientific studies.

-Thomas Edison: In his early years, teachers told Edison he was “too stupid to learn anything.”
+In his early years, teachers told Edison he was “too stupid to learn anything.”
 Work was no better, as he was fired from his first two jobs for not being productive enough.
 Even as an inventor, Edison made 1,000 unsuccessful attempts at inventing the light bulb.
 Of course, all those unsuccessful attempts finally resulted in the design that worked.

 Everyone has their owns struggles, weaknesses, and demons to fight.
 Those that come out winners stay true to who they are and their beliefs.